b-rodrigues/fput/manuscript/tidyverse.md

     ## 6           Valiant  18.1     6   225   105  2.76 3.460 20.22     1     0
     ## # ... with 2 more variables: gear <dbl>, carb <dbl>

-You don’t see it here, but the columns are labelled.
+You don't see it here, but the columns are labelled.
 Try the
     following:

 ``` sourceCode r